-The Common Broths
+The Common Broths/Types of Ramen

-With a few common broths providing the base for most ramen, these five styles are considered to be the main players in this pulled noodle soup scene.
+With a few common broths providing the base for most ramen, these five types of ramen are considered to be the main players in this pulled noodle soup scene.
 While these may be the main styles there are tons of different versions of ramen across Japan.
 Japan has an exciting list of regional varieties and it doesn’t just stretch to region but also to different ramen shops within that region.
 Even outside of Japan, the US and other places where ramen is big have also experimented with the traditional formula and come up with some innovative creations too.
 One of the joys of ramen is how much you can play around with it and this has certainly been the case with spicier styles of ramen entering the scene.
 As you can see these ramen broth types don’t have too many ingredients but each broth boasts its own unique flavoring – whether tangy or light, cloudy or clear, salty, or fresh – let’s take a closer look at the big hitters.

 Originating from modern-day Fukuoka and lending its mouthwatering fragrance to Tokyo’s Asakusa region, tonkotsu ramen is made from boiling pork bones for hours until it brings a creamy cloudy look to the tonkotsu broth.